 - To remove the infection simply click on the Continue button and TDSSKiller will attempt to clean the infection.A reboot will be require to completely remove any infection from your system.

-RKill is a program that will attempt to terminate all malicious processes that are running on your machine, so that we will be able to perform the next step without being interrupted by this malicious software.
+RKill is a program that will attempt to terminate all malicious processes associated with this infection, so that we will be able to perform the next step without being interrupted by this malicious software.

-- RKill will now start working in the background, please be patient while the program looks for any malicious process and tries to end them.
+- RKill will now start working in the background, please be patient while this utiltiy looks for malicious process and tries to end them.

-- When the Rkill utility has completed its task, it will generate a log.
+- When the Rkill tool has completed its task, it will generate a log.
 Do not reboot your computer after running RKill as the malware programs will start again.

-STEP 3: Remove Trojan Horses, rogue security software and other malicious files from your computer with Malwarebytes Anti-Malware Free
+STEP 3: Scan and clean your computer with Malwarebytes Anti-Malware

-It is important to note that Malwarebytes Anti-Malware works well and should run alongside antivirus software without conflicts.
+Malwarebytes Anti-Malware is a powerful on-demand scanner which should remove all types of malware from your computer.
+It is important to note that Malwarebytes Anti-Malware will run alongside antivirus software without conflicts.

 - You can download download Malwarebytes Anti-Malware from the below link.

-- When the installation begins, you will see the Malwarebytes Anti-Malware Setup Wizard which will guide you through the installation process.
+- When the Malwarebytes installation begins, you will see the Malwarebytes Setup Wizard which will guide you through the installation process.

 To install Malwarebytes Anti-Malware on your machine, keep following the prompts by clicking the “Next” button.

-- Once installed, Malwarebytes Anti-Malware will automatically start and you will see a message stating that you should update the program, and that a scan has never been run on your system.
-To start a system scan you can click on the “Fix Now” button.
+- Once installed, Malwarebytes will automatically start and update the antivirus database.
+To start a system scan you can click on the “Scan Now” button.

-- Malwarebytes Anti-Malware will now start scanning your computer for the pop-up virus.
-When Malwarebytes Anti-Malware is scanning it will look like the image below.
+- Malwarebytes Anti-Malware will now start scanning your computer for browser redirect virus.

 - You can download HitmanPro from the below link:

-- Double-click on the file named “HitmanPro.exe” (for 32-bit versions of Windows) or “HitmanPro_x64.exe” (for 64-bit versions of Windows).
-When the program starts you will be presented with the start screen as shown below.
+- When the program starts you will be presented with the start screen as shown below.
+Now click on the Next button to continue with the scan process.

-- HitmanPro will now begin to scan your computer for any malicious files that may be on your machine.
+- HitmanPro will now begin to scan your computer for malware.

 - When it has finished it will display a list of all the malware that the program found as shown in the image below.
-Click on the “Next” button, to remove any virus that has been found.
+Click on the “Next” button, to remove malware.

 - Click on the “Activate free license” button to begin the free 30 days trial, and remove all the malicious files from your computer.